tonymullen/TonyMullen-Book/Readme.md

 * This doesn't seem to be mentioned outright in the text, but you'll need to add the appropriate styles to your `style.css` file in order to get the app looking right.
 You can find the styles in my `style.css`.
 My own css is slightly modified from what I'm currently seeing in the author's GitHub.
 * Finishing hooking up the views to the controllers as described in Appendix C is part of the Chapter 4 assignment.
 Make sure this is also done.
 * In Appendix C, the src value for the Google Maps element is enclosed in back-ticks.
 These are not the same as single quotes, so be careful.
 * [As of June 22, 2016 GoogleMaps requires an API key to embed](https://maps-apis.googleblog.com/2016/06/building-for-scale-updates-to-google.html).
 This means that your application may not display the generated map image correctly, using only the URL from the book.
 To resolve this, you will need to get an API key from Google.
 You can do that [here](https://developers.google.com/maps/documentation/javascript/get-api-key?utm_source=geoblog&utm_medium=social&utm_campaign=2016-geo-na-website-gmedia-blogs-us-blogPost&utm_content=TBC) (click "Get A Key").
 Follow the steps to generate a key.
 They key will look like a string of random letters and numbers.
-Include this in your link as part of the query string in the form &key=<your_key>, something like this:
+Include this in your link as part of the query string in the form `&key=<your_key>`, something like this:

         http://maps.googleapis.com/maps/api/staticmap?center=51.455041,-0.9690884&zoom=17&size=400x350&sensor=false&markers=51.455041,-0.9690884&key=AIzxSyBqUF6InQDrBA8940pAjAZkG23qPMki-hE

     You may also need to enable the Google Static Maps API.
 To do this, go to the API Manager Dashboard and click on "Enable API" at the top of the screen.
 Find Google Static Maps API (you may need to click "More" under the Maps APIs), view the API page and click "Enable".
 Your application should display the graphic correctly.

+**Ch 4 Things to change**

+For your own Chapter 4 work, you should replace the author's *Starcups* cafe with an existing nearby cafe.
+I've used Oppenheimer cafe.
+You should be sure to also replace the latitude and longitude in the controller, so that by the end of the chapter, the correct location is displayed on your webpage's map, as shown in my screenshot below.

 **Ch 4 Readme Questions**